Altinn/altinn-studio/LOCALAPP.md

 code appSettings.json
 ```

- - Change the setting `"AppRepsitoryBasePath"` to the full path to your app on the disk.
+ - Change the setting `"AppRepsitoryBasePath"` to the parent folder where you have your application repos (c:/repos/ as an example) as  to your app on the disk.
 Save the file.
  - Change the setting `"LocalTestingStaticTestDataPath"`to the full path of this repo.

 4. Start the local platform services (make sure you are in the LocalTest folder)